vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/blocks.rst

 Query Parameters
 =====================

-:ref:`Blocks Query Parameters<Query parameters>` for this endpoint are the same as those for :ref:`Get a list of the course blocks in a course`, with the addition of ``usage_id``.
+:ref:`Query parameters<Blocks Query Parameters>` for this endpoint are the same as those for :ref:`Get a list of the course blocks in a course`, with the addition of ``usage_id``.